CTE

 Trimesters: 1

-3 – Education and Training Career Pathway
+4 – Education and Training

 Overview

-The foundational course for this pathway is: The Whole Child (Course No. 570)
+The Whole Child (Course No. 570)

 The following courses within this pathway can be taken in any order: